-- Major Petroleum Facility (MPF).
-This facility provides reserve fuel for the CSF during times of peak operation.
-With a total capacity of 2.3 million gallons, the MPF primarily stores No. 6 fuel oil.
-The 1997 conversion of CSF boilers to burn natural gas as well as oil has significantly reduced the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical. - Sewage Treatment Plant (STP).
+- the Laboratory's reliance on oil as a sole fuel source when other fuels are more economical - Sewage Treatment Plant (STP).
 This plant treats sanitary and certain process wastewater from BNL facilities prior to discharge into the Peconic River, similar to the operations of a municipal sewage treatment plant.
 The plant has a design capacity of 3 million gallons per day.
 Effluent is monitored and controlled under a permit issued by the New York State Department of Environmental Conservation (NYSDEC). - Waste Concentration Facility (WCF).
 This facility was previously used for the receipt, processing, and volume reduction of aqueous radioactive waste.
 At present, the WCF houses equipment and auxiliary systems required for operation of the liquid lowlevel radioactive waste storage and pump systems. - Waste Management Facility (WMF).
 This facility is a state-of-the-art complex for managing the wastes generated from BNL's research and operations activities.
 The facility was built with advanced environmental protection systems and features, and began operation in December 1997. - Water Treatment Plant (WTP).
 The potable water treatment plant has a capacity of 5 million gallons per day.
 Potable water is obtained from six on-site wells.
-Three wells located along the western boundary of the site are treated with a lime softening process to remove naturally occurring iron.
+Three wells located along the western boundary of the site are treated at the WTP with a lime-softening process to remove naturally occurring iron and by the addition of sodium hypochlorite for bacterial control.
 The plant is also equipped with dual air-stripping towers to ensure that volatile organic compounds (VOCs) are at or below New York State drinking water standards.
-Three wells located along the eastern section of the developed site are treated with carbon to ensure that VOC levels meet New York State drinking water standards.
-BNL's potable water met all drinking water standards in 2007.
+Three wells located along the eastern section of the developed site are treated by the addition of sodium hydroxide to increase the pH of the water to make it less corrosive and by the addition of sodium hypochlorite to control bacteria.
+BNL's potable water met all drinking water standards in 2009.